AmpersandJS/ampersand-state/README.md

 ### toggle `state.toggle('active')`

-Shortcut to toggle boolean properties, or cycle through "ENUM" type properties that have a `values` array in it's definition.
+Shortcut to toggle boolean properties, or cycle through "ENUM" type properties that have a `values` array in its definition.
 Fires change events as you would expect from set.

 ```javascript
 var Person = AmpersandState.extend({